Boris-Em/BEMSimpleLineGraph/README.md

 <p align="center"><img src="http://img30.imageshack.us/img30/4479/gt3s.png"/></p>
 <p align="center"> When the user touches and moves his finger along the graph, the labels on top of the graph indicate the value of the closest point. </p>

-To do so, first toggle the property  `enableTouchReport` property:
+To do so, first toggle the `enableTouchReport` property:

 	self.myGraph.enableTouchReport = YES;